carabina/MyCheckDine/README.md

 Start by adding
 ```
-import MyCheckRestaurantSDK
+import MyCheckDine
 ```

 to the top of the class where you want to use MyCheck.

-In your app delegate's `application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?)` function call the configure function of the MyCheckRestaurantSDK singleton:
+In your app delegate's `application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?)` function call the configure function of the MyCheckDine singleton:

 ```
 MyCheck.shared.configure(YOUR_PUBLISHABLE_KEY, environment: .sandbox)